Server-Side Operations With Java & Oracle

 TradeController makes use of the

-to handle HTTP and JSON Serialization.
+to handle HTTP and JSON Serialisation.

 OracleSqlQueryBuilder dynamically generates SQL based on the supplied request.
 We will query

 Trade table with our generated SQL using the

 Our example will make use of the grid's